imbesat-rizvi/imbesat-rizvi.github.io/content/publication/MIMICause/index.md

 ---
-title: "MIMICause : Defining, identifying and predicting types of causal relationships from clinical notes"
+title: "MIMICause : Defining, identifying and predicting types of causal relationships between biomedical concepts from clinical notes"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here